2017, 2018 Audi A7 Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Audi A7, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Audi A7, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 However, for 2017, the A7 has become the insert between the A6 sedan and A8, blending the two.
 Therefore, it is slightly more powerful than the A6 in terms of performance but has less of the luxury when compared to the A8.